Pagsanjan / Cavinti / Luisiana, Laguna, the Philippines

 March 27, 2010

-An alien in your own land – that’s how it feels being non-Catholic in a predominantly Catholic country.
-The Philippines, erstwhile colony of Spain, takes pride in being the only Christian (specifically, Catholic) country in Asia – that’s how our culture is more akin to Latin American than Asian.
-But I was raised a Baptist, a Protestant denomination.
+An alien in your own land – that was how I had always felt being non-Catholic in a predominantly Catholic country.
+The Philippines, erstwhile colony of Spain and the only Christian (specifically, Catholic) country in Asia, was culturally closer to Latin America than our neighbors.
+But I was raised a Baptist.
 I grew up insulated from the rituals and superstitions of the Catholic faith.
-I have never subscribed to many Filipino traditions because they are, in fact, Catholic traditions; my being a non-traditional Filipino is not iconoclastic but doctrinal.
+I had never subscribed to many Filipino traditions because they were Catholic traditions; my being a non-traditional Filipino was not iconoclastic but doctrinal.